 Recently I was visiting an island beach while out boating and as I walked the shore I saw these two beauties only a few feet apart.
 The tide was low and still going out and there they were.

 Yes, they are worn and in less than perfect shape, but finding them made me so happy!
 (Also see them next to the tape measure in my first photo on this page.)
 That photo was taken after I cleaned them.
 (See my post on how to clean seashells.)

 These shells don’t appeal to hermit crabs because of their shape – not enough space for the crab.
 Because of this, it is one of the few gastropods I can collect without worrying about having a crab tucked down inside.
 Those pesky critters can duck inside a shell and hide really well.

 The shape of the olive shell most resembles that of a cone shell, but cones are shaped more like their namesake.
 The olive is nearly the same width from top to bottom.
-The cone shell is something I have never seen on my side of the state.
 The best place to collect a cone shell is on the southwest side of Florida, on and near Sanibel Island, which is where I found the pretty Olive Shells in my photo below.